-Low Carb Spiralized Cucumber Salad with Peanuts, Basil, and Ginger Miso Dressing is a balanced combination of complex flavors and different textures.
+Low Carb Spiralized Cucumber Salad is delicious and refreshing, and peanuts, basil, and ginger miso dressing lend a balanced combination of flavors and textures.

 - Maple syrup (sweet)

 - Sriracha and crushed red pepper flakes (spicy heat)

 - Feta cheese, lightly salted peanuts, and tamari sauce or coconut aminos (salty)